liberation/django-swallow/doc/source/index.rst

   git clone https://github.com/liberation/django-swallow.git

-Don't forget to have a look at the walkthrough.
+Don't forget to have a look at the `Walkthrough Tutorial`_.

 Project configuration
 ---------------------

-Define the following constants in you settings file, they may or may not be needed, read carefully.
+Define the following constants in project settings file, they may or may not be needed, read carefully.

 ``SWALLOW_DIRECTORY``